Most eligible Americans will receive coronavirus aid checks by April 15, Treasury official says

 CORONAVIRUS CHECKS ARE ON THEIR WAY: HERE'S HOW IT WORKS

+Payments are already hitting some people’s accounts as of Friday evening, Fox News is told.

-The official told Fox News that the Treasury will transmit the batch of payments to the Federal Reserve for distribution to financial institutions across the nation.
+The official said Treasury is transmitting the batch of payments to the Federal Reserve for distribution to financial institutions across the nation.
 Those financial institutions will then distribute the payments into Americans’ bank accounts.

 The official explained that this first batch of payments will be received by Americans who filed their taxes in 2018 and/or in 2019 and received a refund via direct deposit.